dsluo/kartoffels.club/content/posts/2022-05-15-recommend-ffxiv-texture-mods.md

 showTableOfContents: false
 draft: false
 ---
-## Recommended FFXIV mods:
+## Recommended FFXIV visual mods:

 These are mods I use to make the game look a bit more modern.
-I really enjoy the default asthetic of the game, so I don't change anything drastically from that.
-All can be found on XIVmodarchive or FFXIV nexus.
+I really enjoy the default aesthetic of the game, so I don't change anything drastically from that.
+All can be found on [XIVmodarchive](https://www.xivmodarchive.com) or [FFXIV nexus](https://www.nexusmods.com/finalfantasy14).
 The number in front is the priority I set it at in penumbra.
 Priority determines which is loaded first, which is then overwritten by what is loaded later.
 Therefore, bigger number OVERWRITES smaller number.

 **Equipment:**